-Located approximately four miles north of Capitol Hill, the east-west oriented Kennedy Street became the site for a national design competition launched in April 2013 by DC Water.
-The Nitsch Team served as the project manager for the winning Kennedy|Greened competition entry, collaborating with a multi-disciplinary team to design a high-performance, urban residential streetscape retrofit that serves as a model for larger green infrastructure projects to help address the District’s combined sewer overflows (CSOs).
+Located approximately four miles north of Capitol Hill, Kennedy Street became the site for a national design competition launched in April 2013 by DC Water.
+Nitsch served as the Project Manager for the winning Kennedy|Greened competition entry, collaborating with a multi-disciplinary team to design a high-performance, urban residential streetscape retrofit that serves as a model for larger green infrastructure projects to help address the District’s combined sewer overflow.

-As a Phase I finalist, the Nitsch Team was invited to enter the Phase II competition, which required preparing a 15% streetscape design for a more commercial section of Kennedy Street.
-We emerged from Phase II as the winning streetscape design, and worked with DC Water to complete the design, permitting, and construction of the Kennedy Street Green Infrastructure Challenge Streetscape Project.
+For the first phase of the competition, in which we were a finalist, Nitsch submitted an award-winning design integrating porous pavements, bioretention bump-outs and planters, subsurface storage, pedestrian boardwalks, and an engaging proposal for environmental art.
+We were then invited to enter the Phase II competition, which required preparing a 15% streetscape design for a more commercial section of Kennedy Street.
+We emerged from Phase II as the winning streetscape design and worked with DC Water to complete the design, permitting, and construction of the Kennedy Street Green Infrastructure Challenge Streetscape Project.